reneda/reneda/README.md

 ## About Me

-I am a passionate Computer Science student graduating in 2022 with great communication skills, eager to learn and build amazing products.
+I am a Computer Science student graduating in 2022 with great communication skills, eager to learn and build amazing products.
 I am principled, insightful and always strive to improve things around me.